near/docs/docs/tutorials/contracts/nfts/2-minting.md

 ### Metadata and token information {#metadata-and-token-info}

-Now that you've defined what information to store on the contract itself and you've defined some ways to initialize the contract, you need to define what information should go in the `Token`, `TokenMetadata`, and `NFTMetadata` data types.
+Now that you've defined what information to store on the contract itself and you've defined some ways to initialize the contract, you need to define what information should go in the `Token`, `TokenMetadata`, and `NFTContractMetadata` data types.

 Let's switch over to the `nft-contract/src/metadata.rs` file as this is where that information will go.
-If you look at the [standards for metadata](https://nomicon.io/Standards/NonFungibleToken/Metadata.html), you'll find all the necessary information that you need to store for both `TokenMetadata` and `NFTMetadata`.
+If you look at the [standards for metadata](https://nomicon.io/Standards/NonFungibleToken/Metadata.html), you'll find all the necessary information that you need to store for both `TokenMetadata` and `NFTContractMetadata`.
 Simply fill in the following code.

 ```rust reference
 https://github.com/near-examples/nft-tutorial/blob/2.minting/nft-contract/src/metadata.rs#L10-L37